 - Not allowing health conditions other than the one being studied.

 - Not permitting use of certain medications other than the study drug.

 - Requiring participation of a caregiver or “study partner.”

-Individuals with dementia or those who are at risk of developing it, caregivers, and healthy volunteers with no dementia issues are needed for Alzheimer’s-related clinical trials.
+Individuals living with dementia, caregivers and healthy volunteers without dementia are needed for Alzheimer’s clinical trials.
 To find a study that matches your personal eligibility, visit Alzheimer’s Association TrialMatch®.

-Scientists have learned that people can sometimes feel better, and even have improved results on medical tests, just because they believe a treatment is helping them.
-Doctors also can convince themselves a treatment is working because they care about their patients and want to help them get better.
+Scientists have learned that people sometimes feel better, and even have improved results on medical tests, when they believe a treatment is helping them.
+Doctors may also convince themselves a treatment is working because they care about their patients.

 There are two main strategies to reduce the likelihood that hopes and beliefs will affect the outcome of clinical trials:

 - Trials are placebo-controlled.
 Study participants are randomly chosen to receive the experimental treatment and some receive a placebo, an inactive pill, liquid or powder that has no treatment value.
 Experimental treatments are often compared to placebos to assess effectiveness.

 - Trials are “double-blinded.”
 Participants and study staff are unaware of who receives the drug and who gets the placebo.